 Where to get free material, sign up for my newsletter, etc.

-I hope that you have the common sense to understand why these would be included in the course.
+I hope that it’s common sense to understand why these would be included in the course.

 Why are these topics included in the Appendix?

 The important thing to remember is that you are not the only person taking the course.
 In most cases, there are thousands of students in each course.

 I’ve been teaching these courses for 6+ years now.

 Obviously, I’ve grown familiar with the most common student questions and concerns.